Mister Rogers' Neighborhood season 6: Episode 38 (Potato Bugs and Cows)

-Episode 39
+Episode 39 (Potato Bugs and Cows)

 Rogers shows different kinds of potatoes and shows what happens if they are put in water for a while.
 He makes up a potato song.
 Mr. McFeely delivers an ocarina.
 At the Negri's Music Shop, a blue grass band is rehearsing and explains why their music is bluegrass.
 Chef Brockett plays an ocarina and decides to be a potato bug in the opera.
 John Reardon and Lady Aberlin are still planning the opera and need a king and a pilot.
 King Friday decides he can't be in the opera.
 François Clemmons will make a good king, and Miss Ito can be a pilot.